NothingButTech/weby/README.md

 # Weby - Web Development Learning Hub

-We are a group of 5-6 friends passionate about web development, and we've created this repository to streamline our learning process.
-By pooling our knowledge and resources, we aim to accelerate our growth as web developers.
+We are a group of 5-6 friends passionate about web development,New technologies and we've created this repository to streamline our learning process.
+By pooling our knowledge and resources, we aim to accelerate our growth as web developers and tech field.

 ## Getting Started